 and the Data Citation Index.

 Dr John B Howard (M.L.I.S., PhD, M.A.) is University Librarian and Adjunct Professor of Computer Science and Informatics at University College Dublin;

 as well as Head of the Irish Social Science Data Archive (ISSDA) and is the Irish National Coordinator for the

 Consortium of European Social Science Data Archives (CESSDA).

-Holds a Masters of Science degree from University of Borås (Sweden) on
+Holds a Master of Science degree from University of Borås (Sweden) on

-digital libraries, a Bachelors of Arts degree from University College Dublin, and a Graduate
+digital libraries, a Bachelor of Arts degree from University College Dublin, and a Graduate

 Diploma in computing science from Griffith College Dublin.

-the publication online of over ninety-five digital collections, several of which received
+is the management of Cultural Heritage digital collections, several of which received

 external grant support.
 She also oversees the operational activities within the UCD Digital